ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 ![img](../assets/libp2p-hole-punching-autonat.svg)

 *B* reaches out to a subset of public nodes of its peer-to-peer network, asking each node to try to dial it (*B*). *B* sends along a set of addresses that it assumes to be reachable under.
 Each of the contacted node goes ahead and attempts to dial each of *B*'s addresses.
 They report the outcome back to *B*, i.e. whether they succeeded to dial *B*, including the address that succeeded, or whether they didn't succeed with any of the provided addressses.
 Based on a set of reports, *B* can gauge whether it is publicly dialable or not.
 In the case where *B* is publicly dialable no hole punching is needed.
-In the case where *B* is not dialable, *B* proceeds to the next step of the first phase of Project Flare.
+In the case where *B* is not dialable, *B* proceeds to the next step of the first phase.

 ### 1.2 Find closest public Relay nodes (e.g. through Kademlia)

 *B* knows that nodes outside its own home network can not dial it.
 Well, they "can not dial it **directly**".
 Though they could do so **indirectly** through some public relay node.
 We will go into what *indirect* dialing looks like in the next step.

 For now let's find a couple of public nodes in our peer-to-peer network that can serve as relay nodes.
-This step is not defined by Project Flare nor libp2p, as it heavily depends on the peer-to-peer network.
+This step is not defined by libp2p, as it heavily depends on the peer-to-peer network.
 In the case of [IPFS](https://ipfs.io/) each public nodes in the IPFS network serves as a [relay](https://docs.ipfs.io/concepts/glossary/#relay) node. *B* would either do a lookup on the [Kademlia DHT](https://github.com/libp2p/specs/blob/master/kad-dht/README.md) for the closest peers to its own [Peer ID](https://docs.ipfs.io/concepts/glossary/#peer-id), or just choose a subset of the public nodes it is already connected to.
 (Just a note: Latency matters in the choice of one's public relay node, though that is for another blog post.)

 ![img](../assets/libp2p-hole-punching-autorelay.svg)